MeganOtton/Tales-In-Motion/readme.md

 <h1 align="center"> Introduction: </h1>

 <p>
 Tales in Motion is a assessed portfolio project developed as part of the Code Institute Full Stack Software Developer Bootcamp as part of a team effort.
-The team consists of Ashley O'Sullivan, Megan Otton and Jago INSERT LAST NAME HERE.
+The team consists of Ashley O'Sullivan, Megan Otton and Jago Truscott.
 The learning outcomes for this project is to learn how to work as a team and use Github collabratively, alongside utilising our skills in HTML, CSS, Bootstrap and Java Script in order to create a interactive website.

 The live project can found here: <a target="_blank" href="">Link Here</a>
 </p>